 Overall, a very balanced plate.
 If you were wondering, fish is a moderate food, though other meats (poultry, red meat, and eggs) are yang.
 Dairy is on the yin side.

 I made a semi-macro plate just last night.
 I say semi because it had a fried egg on it and as I noted above, eggs are yang.
 Eggs are even more yang than poultry because they compress all the energy of a chicken into one small egg.
-(If that makes sense.
-It does in my head.)
+That makes sense, right?

-Tonight (no picture) I had a macro-ish meal from the nearby Chinese takeout place.
+Tonight I had a macro-ish meal from the nearby Chinese takeout place.
 It was just scallops and veggies in a very light white sauce over white rice.

-Even when I’m not trying my dinner end up kind of macrobiotic-ish these days.
-I like it.
+Even when I’m not trying, my dinners end up kind of macrobiotic-ish these days.